Air Emissions

 - For each reporting cycle, sum the output across all NAICS codes to calculate the total shown in this

-year corresponding to that reporting cycle by using the following criteria:
+chart for the year corresponding to that reporting cycle by using the following criteria:

 - NAICS code: 2211